Insights

 Make use of the customer data you have

 Combine CRM data, chat and order histories, and the results of customer surveys to build profiles that paint a fuller picture of who your customers are.
-From there, your team can devise and implement marketing and support strategies.
+From there, your team can devise and implement RCS marketing and support strategies.

 Getting started with RCS messaging